zukunft/zukunft.com/docs/code_functions_all.md

             verb.php
     \-- row_mapper_typ_obj - section for function row_mapper_typ_obj not yet defined that it should be construct and map in /verb/verb.php
+    \-- load_triples_related - section for function load_triples_related is expected to be load in /verb/verb.php
     \-- delta - section for function delta is expected to be del in /verb/verb.php
     \-- is_valid - section for function is_valid is expected to be check in /verb/verb.php
     \-- get_similar - section for function get_similar is expected to be save in /verb/verb.php